 Philadelphia Hand Injury Lawyer

-one time or another.
-Hand injuries often lead to pain and swelling, and
+time or another.
+Hand injuries often lead to pain and swelling, and may

-may require medical intervention.
-Most finger, hand, or wrist injuries
+require medical intervention.
+Most finger, hand, or wrist injuries occur

-occur during work-related tasks, sports or recreational activities, home
+during work-related tasks, sports or recreational activities, home projects,

-projects, or accidental falls.
-In children, the majority of hand injuries
+or accidental falls.
+In children, the majority of hand injuries occur

 as they lose bone strength and muscle mass during the natural aging process.